 Before the first agent reaches a real subscriber, work through these binary checks.
 If any answer is “no” or “not yet,” you are not ready to deploy.

-• Are you deploying Service Cloud first, then Field Service, then Sales Cloud, rather than enabling all three surfaces in the same release?
+- Are you deploying Billing Resolution first, then Field Service, then Quoting and Site Grouping, rather than enabling all surfaces in the same release?
 Yes / No

 Six “yes” answers are the minimum pre-condition.
 Anything less and the production failure is already in the system; you just have not seen it yet.